sadiejay/100-days-of-code/log.md

 **Thoughts:**

-Juts plugging along with JS and the tribute page.
+Just plugging along with JS and the tribute page.
 I don't like building without a design so this is a challenge for me.
 I"m going to mimic the fCC design and just leave it at that.
 I'm missing the [frontend mentor](frontendmentor.io) projects now.
 On the brightside.
 Ithink with what I've learned in th JS course I can build out some of the logic to some basic game or calculator.

 <br>